facebookexperimental/MemorySnapshotAnalyzer/README.md

   * Unfortunately, if the application whose heap usage you are analyzing is structured in a way such that many objects are reachable from unrelated parts of the root set (e.g., from static variables of different classes), it can happen that the only dominating node is the top-level node of the dominator tree itself (the node representing the entire process heap). `heapdomstats` can be used to get a sense of how much this is happening for the particular snapshots you are looking at.
   * Diffing: `heapdom 'relativeto` can allow you to get an idea of which nodes in the current context's snapshot (the "after" snapshot) were not present in the snapshot loaded into another context (the "before" snapshot).
 This can be used to get an idea of the cost of non-transient allocations performed by an application action, by capturing a "before" and an "after" snapshot around said action in a manual test run.
 Note that the simple approach implemented today will only be meaningful with a non-relocating garbage collector (or if no compacting garbage collection was performed between the "before" and "after" snapshots).

+### Selecting the Heap to Analyze

+Some heap snapshots contain multiple heaps.
+You can select the heap(s) to analyze as follows:
+* `options 'heap "managed"` selects the "managed" heap for analysis.
+(The exact meaning of "managed" is specific to the format of the loaded snapshot file.)
+A managed heap should be expected to be fully traceable due to the level of run-time type information contained in the heap.
+* `options 'heap "native"` selects the "native" heap for analysis.
+Due to lower run-time type information available for native objects, it may or may not be possible to infer pointers to other native objects.
+Due to the lack of a root set, each object may be reported as its own root.
+* `options 'heap "stitched"` selects a "stitched" heap, i.e., an integrated view across a "managed" and "native" heap.
+The managed heap will be considered the "primary" heap and the native heap will be considered the "secondary" heap.
+This means that the primary heap's root set will be used as the root set for the stitched heap, and native pointers found in reachable objects on the primary heap will be used to determine which objects on the secondary heap are reachable.

 ### Analysis Options

 Some of these analysis are configurable.
 To set the options for analysis, use the `options` command.
 To see the currently configured options, use the `context` command.

 * **Root set option `'rootobject`:** Only analyze the graph of objects reachable from the given object.
 This can be used to answer the question, "what are the objects reachable from this object" or "what is the total size of objects reachable from this object."
 Also, when configured with a key object responsible for managing large parts of an application's state, this can be used to reduce the problem of too many nodes "floating" to the process node when computing the dominator tree.
 * **Backtracer option `'groupstatics`:** Introduces additional, "virtual" nodes within backtraces to serve as containers for related objects/object graphs.
 E.g., it can be a common occurrence that objects "float" to the process node in the dominator tree that are reachable from different static variables only within a single assembly, namespace, or type, and this option allows to group such objects accordingly.
+* **Backtracer option `'fuseobjectpairs`:** Each pair of a managed and a native object that reference one another is considered to be "inseparable".
+Usually, other native objects pointing to the native part and other managed pointers pointing to the managed half can create graphs in which the dominating nodes for both parts could be different.
+With this option, all pointers to either part are considered to point to the managed object (and the managed object is the only object that points to the native object), ensuring that the objects stay together in the dominator tree.
+* **Backtracer option `'fusegchandles`:** Usually, GC handles are roots, meaning that their target objects will be near the root of the dominator tree.
+With this option, GC handles whose targets are objects that are also reachable from other objects will be considered just a part of the target object and can appear lower in the dominator tree.
 * **Dominator tree option: `'weakgchandles`:** Often, objects are reachable from a specific static variable in the root set as well as one or more GC handles.
 In this case, it can be helpful to consider only the static variable to be an "owning" reference to the object, and only report GC handles as "owning" if they are truly the only reason that a given object is live.
 This option allows you to do that.

 ## Visualization